birbkeks/birbpack/README.md

 <a href="https://modrinth.com/modpack/birb-modpack"><img alt="modrinth" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/modrinth_vector.svg"></a>
 <img alt="fabric" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/supported/fabric_vector.svg">

-# How to install modpack with Prism/ATlauncher: (Recommended)
+# How to install modpack on 3rd Party Clients:

-## With Modrinth Modpacks
+## Clients like Prism Launcher/ATlauncher
 1. Click on "Add Instance", then "Modrinth" and search for "birb modpack".
-2. Select the version you want to install (lastest version is recommended), and hit "OK".
+2. Select the version you want to install (latest version is recommended), and hit "OK".

-## Manual Installation
+## Manual Installation for Other Clients
-1. Install the modpack from [here](https://modrinth.com/modpack/birb-modpack/version/0.0.7)
+1. Install the modpack from [here](https://modrinth.com/modpack/birb-modpack/versions)
 2. Click on "Add Instance", then "Import" and select `birbmodpack.mrpack`.

-  # [DISCONTINUED] How to install mods manually:
+# [DISCONTINUED] How to install mods on Official Minecraft Launcher/individually:

+> [!CAUTION]
+> This method is discontinued because of the some mods needing to be configured in order to make it work without issues, by using this method you can't recieve the configrations I made for the modpack.
+>
+>  Please install Open Sourced 3rd Party Minecraft Clients to use this modpack.

 1. Install Fabric from [here](https://fabricmc.net/use/installer/).
-2. Download the mod zip file from [here](https://github.com/birbkeks/birb-modpack/releases/download/mod-zip-0.0.7/client-mods.zip).
+2. Download the mod zip file from [here](https://github.com/birbkeks/birb-modpack/releases).
 3. Open your Minecraft directory and find the `mods` folder.

 > [!NOTE]